 You’re off to Ireland but have no clue where to stay in Galway?
 Discover the best areas to stay in Galway!

-The fourth largest city in Ireland, Galway is a small town located on the west coast of the island.
+The fourth largest city in Ireland, Galway is a small town located on the west coast of the island, on the opposite of Dublin.
 Though the city is home to 79,934 inhabitants, its population swells during the warm season.
 Filled with all sorts of treasures and charms, Galway is a very young, dynamic city, popular with students and famous for its numerous annual festivals.